ipvm-wg/spec/workflow/README.md

 Note: there is no way to enforce secrecy at the task-level, so such tasks SHOULD only be negotiated with runners that are trusted.
 If secrecy must be inviolable, consider with [multi-party computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) or [fully homomorphic encryption (FHE)](https://en.wikipedia.org/wiki/Homomorphic_encryption#Fully_homomorphic_encryption) inside the task.

+### 3.1.3 Verification Strategy

+The OPTIONAL `check` field MUST supply a verification strategy if present.
+If omitted, it MUST default to Attestation.

 FIXME

+### 3.1.4 Time Quota

+The `time` field configures the upper limit in wall-clock time that the executor SHOULD allow.

+### 3.1.5 Memory Quota

+The `memory` field configures the upper limit in system memory that the executor SHOULD allow.

+### 3.1.6 Disk Quota

+The `disk` field configures the upper limit in system memory that the executor SHOULD allow.

+### 3.1.7 Gas Quota

+The `disk` field configures the upper limit in Wasm gas that the executor SHOULD allow.

+-- FIXME configuarble gas schedule?

 ## 3.2 IPLD Schema